poetaster/keypeer.org/nl.md

 A number of people and projects are already taking part in the discussion.
 Most important for the purposes of prototyping at this stage are:

-https://github.com/rinigus/pure-maps which will be used for testing a number of api's, including maptiler and mapbox, concurrently.

-Regarding pure maps: which will be used for testing a number of API's for accessing map data, such as MapTiler and Stadia, concurrently.
+https://github.com/rinigus/pure-maps which will be used for testing a number of API's for accessing map data, such as MapTiler and Stadia, concurrently.

 As soon as the first stage is ready, we will engage with the other mapping applications (Gnome Maps, uNav, and others).
 We will promote this new opportunity in relevant mobile and desktop linux and other FOSS communities.